ccontavalli/sys-scripts/README.md

 What is this?
 =============

-This git repository contains a set of system scripts we use often to configure Debian / Linux systems.
-It has utilities used to configure firewalling, mount encrypted partitions after boot, or maintenance cron jobs.
+This git repository contains a set of system scripts and utilities commonly uset to maintain Debian GNU/Linux systems.
+Some of the scripts are used to setup firewalling, encrypted partitions, or to regularly perform maintenances through cron jobs.

 Scripts are grouped by what they are used for, read the next few sections to know more.